OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/includes/app-service-mobile-dotnet-backend-configure-push-apns.md

             // When adding record, send a push notification via APNS table.insert(function (context) {
-                // For details of the Notification Hubs JavaScript SDK,
+                // For details of hello Notification Hubs JavaScript SDK,
                 // see http://aka.ms/nodejshubs
                 logger.info('Running TodoItem.insert');

-                // Create a payload that contains the new item Text. var payload = "{\"aps\":{\"alert\":\"" + context.item.text + "\"}}";
+                // Create a payload that contains hello new item Text. var payload = "{\"aps\":{\"alert\":\"" + context.item.text + "\"}}";

-                // Execute the insert; Push as a post-execute action when results are returned as a Promise. return context.execute()
+                // Execute hello insert; Push as a post-execute action when results are returned as a Promise. return context.execute()
                     .then(function (results) {
-                        // Only do the push if configured if (context.push) {
+                        // Only do hello push if configured if (context.push) {
                             context.push.apns.send(null, payload, function (error) {
                                 if (error) {